srinivas-github/nosto/README.md

 Running the setup:

 Run the "setup.sh".
-This scripts asks for user input (installation method of the services).
+This scripts asks for user input for choice to install the services.
-Enter 1 to install the service from apt-get
-Enter 2 to install the service from Source code
+Enter 1 to install the service from apt-get and Enter 2 to install the service from Source code

 Testing:

+1. Testing for Service installed from apt-get:

-1. Login to the VM:
+1.1.
+Login to the VM:
      run the following command to login to the vm:

      shell>> vagrant ssh

-2. To Test apache2  service:
+1.2 To Test apache2  service:

-    Port forward option in provided for apache2 service.
+    Port forward option in provided Vagrnatfile.
+Please take a note on Port number while "Vagrant up" "auto-correct: true" is enabled, that means the host port will be changed automatically in case it collides with a port already in use.

-	Open a browser from host machine and enter the following IP: http://localhost:4568
+    Open a browser from host machine and enter the following IP: http://localhost:<portNo>

-3. To Test Mysql Service:
+1.3.
+To Test Mysql Service:

-   cd /usr/local/mysql	on VM and run the following commands:
+     Test the mysql installed version, run the following command:

+     shell>>/usr/bin/mysqladmin version -uroot -proot123

+     Test enter mysql:
+     mysql -u root -proot123

+     To See the Databases:
+     /usr/bin/mysqlshow -uroot -proot123

+2. Testing the service installed from Source:

    version:
-   shell> bin/mysqladmin version
+   shell> /usr/local/mysql/bin/mysqladmin version

-   Use mysqlshow to see what databases exist: shell> bin/mysqlshow
+   Use mysqlshow to see what databases exist: shell> /usr/local/mysql/bin/mysqlshow